chef/chef-web-docs/chef_master/source/server_monitor.rst

 Redis
 -----------------------------------------------------
-The **redis_lb** service located on the back end machine handles requests that are made from the Nginx service that is located on all front end machines in a Chef server cluster.
+The **redis_lb** service located on the back end machine handles requests that are made from the Nginx service that is located on all front end machines in a Chef Infra Server cluster.

 In the event of a disk full condition for the Redis data store, the ``dump.rdb`` (the primary data store ``.rdb`` used by Redis) can become corrupt and saved as a zero byte file.